nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

         otbr-web &
         、、、

-#### For i.MX6ULL EVK + 88W8987 + K32W platform:
+#### For i.MX 6ULL EVK + 88W8987 + K32W platform:

-For i.MX6ULL, it is mandatory to change fdt_file to setup WiFi and BT.
-You must enter uboot mode and run follow commands, then reboot the board.
+For i.MX 6ULL, it is mandatory to change fdt_file to setup WiFi and BT.
+Enter U-Boot mode and run the following commands, then reboot the board.

     => print fdt_file
     fdt_file=undefined